Hakodate foreign settlement: History

 The Ansei Treaties of 1858 decided that Hakodate would be opened (allowed foreigners to do business) along with Osaka, Tokyo, Yokohama, Niigata, Kobe, and Nagasaki.
-Foreigners had especially looked favorably upon Hakodate; as Commodore Perry forced the Tokugawas' hand in revoking the sakoku policy, Russians had similarly visited Hakodate years before.
+Foreigners had especially looked favourably upon Hakodate; as Commodore Perry forced the Tokugawas' hand in revoking the sakoku policy, Russians had similarly visited Hakodate years before.
 The Treaty of Shimoda, signed a year before the Ansei Treaties, had provided Americans and Russians with trade settlements in Hakodate; thus, Hakodate had more extensive contact with foreigners and their interests than most cities that were designated to have a foreign settlement within them.